oroinc/platform/src/Oro/Bundle/UserBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the records of the organizations that a specific user has access to.
+Retrieve records of the organizations that a specific user has access to.

 #### get_relationship